-Energy savings results were calculated by NDRC and NBS by multiplying the 2006 production (e.g. tons or kWh) of 36 industrial products, ranging from crude steel to synthetic ammonia to polyester fiber, by the 2005 unit energy consumption for each product to determine what the 2006 energy use would have been if energy efficiency had not improved between 2005 and 2006.
+Energy-savings results were calculated by NDRC and NBS by multiplying the 2006 production (e.g. tons or kWh) of 36 industrial products, ranging from crude steel to synthetic ammonia to polyester fiber, by the 2005 unit energy consumption for each product to determine what the 2006 energy use would have been if energy efficiency had not improved between 2005 and 2006.
 This value was then subtracted from the actual 2006 energy consumption value for these products to determine the energy savings.
 The calculation resulted in savings of 14.92 Mtce (437 PJ) for the products for which this calculation could be made.
 The report then estimates that including the remaining industrial products that are not explicitly accounted for in the calculation would result in total energy savings of 20 Mtce in 2006.
-Figure 7 shows the 14.92 Mtce (437 PJ).
+Fig. 7 shows the 14.92 Mtce (437 PJ) energy savings by sector as well as the non-allocated savings of 5.08 Mtce (149 PJ).